Avoid The Cereal Aisle Forever Using This Simple Recipe

 1 cup raisins or any dried fruit you prefer

-Preheat oven to 325 F. Line a large rimmed baking tray with foil and spray with non-stick spray.
+Preheat oven to 325 F. Line a large rimmed baking tray with parchment paper.
 Combine the oats, and nuts in a large bowl.
 Mix the canola oil and honey and pour onto oat mixture.
 Spread on baking sheet and bake for 30 minutes.

-After it cools, scoop cereal off the pan and put in a bowl.
+After it cools, lift up parchment paper carefully and pour cereal into a bowl.
 Add the dried fruit and enjoy!
-Store in a air tight container in the refrigerator until you finish it.
+Store in an air tight container in the refrigerator until you finish it.

 Looks amazing!! i absolutely love granola!! i love putting it in my yogurt!!